pypa/packaging.python.org/source/guides/supporting-multiple-python-versions.rst

 when used in conjunction provide automated testing across Linux, Mac and
 Windows:

-  - `Travis CI <https://travis-ci.org>`_ provides both a Linux and a Mac OSX environment.
-The Linux environment is Ubuntu 12.04 LTS Server Edition 64 bit while the OSX is 10.9.2 at the time of writing.
+  - `Travis CI <https://travis-ci.org>`_ provides both a Linux and a macOS environment.
+The Linux environment is Ubuntu 12.04 LTS Server Edition 64 bit while the macOS is 10.9.2 at the time of writing.
   - `Appveyor <http://www.appveyor.com>`_ provides a Windows environment (Windows Server 2012).